 6.1.
-The Trustee Board comprises seven Trustees, one of whom is a professional Trustee (and Chair), two are nominated by the Premier League, one nominated by the English Football League and the remaining three are nominated by members.
+The Trustee Board comprises of six Trustees, one of whom is a professional Trustee (and Chair), two are nominated by the Premier League, one nominated by the English Football League and the remaining two are nominated by members.